Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 <img src="Screenshot%202026-05-04%20165658.png" width="500">

-Options are about movement.
-If the underlying moves around a lot, the option should be worth more.
-If the model does not account for that properly, it will misprice the whole chain as what happened in round 3.

 Adding variance made the model much more realistic.
-The model started reacting real movement and not just noise.
+The model started reacting to real significant movement and not just noise.

 We were still **delta hedging** the options with Velvet Fruit Extract.